harshitabha/Eseis/easterEgg/DONTREADME.md

 Story brainstorm
 Appeal to humor
 Irony
-- Im not a website, you are.
+- "Im not a website,you are."

 jokes

 Appeal to interest